waggle-sensor/plugin-numpy-example/README.md

 # Numpy Plugin Example

 This is a simple plugin which uses numpy to compute some stats on a test image.
-While not useful on its own, it serves as a starting point for plugin developers.
+While not very useful on its own, it serves as a starting point for other plugin developers.

 ## Overview